Modular representations of the Yangian $Y_2$: Representations of

-\begin{Theorem} Every finite dimensional irreducible representation $L$ of $\yp$ is isomorphic to some $L^{[p]}(\lambda(u))$. \end{Theorem} \begin{proof} This is very similar to the proof in the characteristic zero explained in \cite[Theorem 3.2.7]{Mol07}.
+\begin{Theorem} Every finite dimensional simple $\yp$-module is isomorphic to some $L^{[p]}(\lambda(u))$. \end{Theorem} \begin{proof} This is very similar to the proof in characteristic zero explained in \cite[Theorem 3.2.7]{Mol07}.
 We just give a brief account by using the Drinfeld generators.

 By Lemma \ref{l0 nonzero}, we know that $L^0\neq (0)$.
 We show that the subspace $L^0$ is invariant with respect the action of all elements $d_i^{(r)}$.
 If $v\in L^0$, then \eqref{Drinfeld generators relation 1} implies that $[d_i^{(r)},e^{(s)}]v=0$ for all $r,s>0$.
 It follows that $e^{(s)}d_i^{(r)}v=0$, so that $d_i^{(r)}v\in L^0$.